sportsbookguru/sportsbookguru.github.io/README.md

 <img src="docs/assets/StraightBet.PNG">

 ##### Spread Bets
 Betting the spread of a match means you are betting on how many points a team would win or lose by.
 In the above example, in the spread column, the black text (-3.5 and +3.5) tells you the <i>spread</i>.
 This means that if you picked the Packers to beat the spread, they would have to win <i>by more than</i> 3.5 points in order for you to cover (win) your bet.
-Conversely, if you bet on the Lions to cover the spread, as long as the Lions win outright, or lose by fewer than 3.5 points, you would win your bet.<br />
+Conversely, if you bet on the Lions to cover the spread, as long as the Lions win outright, or lose by fewer than 3.5 points, you would win your bet.<br /> So if you were to make a $100 bet on the Packers to cover -3 at the -110 odds shown above, and the Packers won 21-14, then you would win your bet because the packers won by more than 3 points.
+This would return to you the $100 initially staked plus $100*100/110 = $91 in winnings.

-In this example, the spread includes a half-point so there could be no tie.
+In the example shown above, the spread includes a half-point so there could be no tie.
 If the spread were, for example -3 and +3, and the Packers won by exactly 3 points, then this would be a tie or <i>push</i>.
-When there is a push, your stake would be returned to you, but there are no winnings..
+When there is a push, your stake would be returned to you, but there are no winnings.

 You'll notice the odds on this spread are -110 when betting on either team to cover.
-This is usually the case with spread bets, as the spread is meant to make either team <i>covering</i> more or less equally likely.
+This is usually the case with spread bets, as the spread is meant to make either team <i>covering</i> more or less equally likely, and the Sportsbook usually sets the odds on either side so that they take a cut of each bet.

 ##### Moneyline Bets
 A moneyline bet means you are picking a team to win outright.
 Again in the above example, you can pick the Packers to win outright or the Lions to win outright.
 Notice in this bet that the odds are singificantly different than in the spread bet.
 This makes sense, as we see that the Packers are favored by 3 points (based on the spread).
 Therefore, picking the Packers to win outright is less risky than picking the Lions to win outright and so the potential payout of winning a moneyline bet on the Lions is higher (+154 vs. -184).